BenRogersWPG/WebSearch/README.md

 - Remove "selected text" from command palette entry title without adding a new command
 - Add dynamic sub context menu to right click menu containing all search engines
 - Use variables in setting descriptions, so that the keybindings are dynamic
+- Move cursor to the end of the search bar when using selected text
 - Poll site favicons and display them on the search engine submenu

 ## Requirements 📦